ForestOfLight/skyoobguide/docs/cosmetic.md

 Various Emotes
 {: .label .label-green }

-{: .new }
-> Changes have been made to this entry for the 0.19.1 patch!

 This glitch lets you hold props in your hand during animations that normally don't allow you to.
 Some of these are silly, and a few are actually useful.
 First, let's cover the main procedure:

 1. Hold a prop in your hands.
-1. Press the prop icon and the emote icon (must be in "recently used" section) at the same time.
+2. Press the prop icon and the emote icon (must be in "recently used" section) at the same time.

 {: .note }
-> Sky's menu buttons activate when you *release* them, pressing two buttons at the same time really means they should be *released* together.
+> Sky's menu buttons activate when you *release* them, so pressing two buttons at the same time really means they should be *released* at the same time.
 This is very useful when trying to use lvl.
 2+ emotes!
 Also, changing your [graphics](../terms-and-methods/#graphics-and-fps) to 20 fps may make this trick a bit easier.

 Simple, right?
 The first useful usage of this glitch is holding an umbrella at the same time as your candle.
 Not that rain is very dangerous to most players, but a solo [capeless](#capeless) user might find it handy!